ViralOne/freak_helper/README.md

 ## Software list

-Tools that are included in post_install script
+Tools that are included in afhelper script

 | Software | FrontEnd | BackEnd | Android | DevOps |
 | ------ | ------ | ------ | ------ | ------ |